davidvdev/responsive-web-design-exercise/README.md

 #### The Viewport Meta Tag

-The viewport `<meta name="viewport" ...>` enables us to inform the browser not to scale the page as seen above and instead, display the content based upon the physical number of pixels available - just like desktop browsers do.
+The viewport meta tag **<meta name="viewport" ...>** enables us to inform the browser not to scale the page and display the content based upon the physical number of pixels available - just like desktop browsers do.